 There’s no shortage of views in Edinburgh, and so, it seems there’s no shortage of go-to spots to shoot Instagram shots.
 If you live in the city, you might get a little tired of seeing Circus Lane and Dean Village back to back to back.
 But if you’re visiting, and you want to see behind the scenes of the city so often Instagrammed, it can be hard to find a guide on these special spots!
-So here are the top 5 most Instagrammed spots in Edinburgh.
+So here the most Instagrammed spots in Edinburgh.
 A back to basics, no funny business, best of the best, classic list.

 Ah, a street by many names.
 Victoria Street, the West Bow, Diagon Alley and, of course, Edinburgh’s Most Instagrammed Street.
 Obviously at top of the most Instagrammed spots in Edinburgh list, Victoria Street is in the heart of Old Town and easy to get to.
 From the Royal Mile (facing towards the Castle… uphill) turn down George IV Bridge and take the first right.
 You’ll be met with a verrrrrry colourful street full of people taking pictures.
 But be warned!
 Most days, cars still barrel up the road.
 Beware when taking your shot!